GrawlixCMSRevival/OfficialGrawlixCMSRevival/README.md

 # Installating the Grawlix CMS for the first time
 1.Everything you need to know to install and run the Grawlix CMS can be found [here.](http://www.thedaemoschronicles.com/grawlix-cms-setup-walkthrough/)
-2.Download the latest version from the repo to get started.
+2. Download the latest version from the repo to get started.

 # Upgrading from to 1.5.1
 1. Make a backup of your site and, if possible, your database.